 EP’s approach creates a solid foundation for collective action, mediation, or strategic planning.
 Contact us for a free consultation so we can set you up for success.

 Do you provide diversity, anti-racism, or implicit bias training?

+Essential Partners helps communities, schools, and workplaces build trust, deepen mutual understanding, and find points of connection across differences of identities, values, and perspectives.
 Through hands-on training, coaching, design, and consultation, we invest our partners with the ability to navigate differences with honesty, dignity, and generosity.

 What are Essential Partners’ political affiliations?